Paid on call (volunteer)

 - Be able to perform duties in a manner that upholds the high degree of public trust that the position holds.

 - Participate in an interview.

 - Pass a medical examination, which includes minimum visual and hearing requirements.

 - Successfully complete the fire Service training program.

-- Live or work within 3 kilometer response zone of the following locations:
+- Live or work within a three-kilometre response zone of the following locations:

 - Hall 7: 3275 Gulley Road